Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-help-my-case-sensitive-filename-changes-dont-commit.md

 git add --all .
 ```

-This command re-adds all the files, making only the ones that have changes appear.
+This command re-adds all the files, making only the ones with changes appear.

 ![Case sensitive file git commit](https://cdn.hashnode.com/res/hashnode/image/upload/v1636609143536/iFN7mgFst.png)